klandergren/jekyll-last-commit/README.md

 Use cases:

 - accessing the last commit date for a site page or document
-- getting the committer for a site page or document
+- getting the last committer name or email for a site page or document
 - performant access to `page.last_modified_at` for Jekyll sites with very large page counts (100s+)

 Inspired by the work done at [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) and aimed at improved performance.
 Seeks to be drop-in replacement.
 Uses [libgit2/rugged](https://github.com/libgit2/rugged) rather than spawning a process.